Laplace-tech/capstone-cxr/README.md

 ## Notice

-This repository is an academic capstone and research prototype.
+This repository is an academic capstone project for chest X-ray reading assistance.
 It is not intended for autonomous clinical diagnosis.

 <br />